swcarpentry/managing-research-software-projects/_episodes/16-agile.md

         so short cycles avoid building things people don't actually want
     *   Most people can organize time for a few days without much effort, so short cycles reduce proportion of time spent on coordination
-*   This exploratory approach makes agile a good fit for research software
+*   This exploratory approach makes agile a good fit for young research software
     *   Researchers often can't know what to write next until they've seen the output of the current program
 *   Every day starts with a *stand-up meeting* where everyone reports: